astronomer/astro-provider-ray/README.md

 ray_example_dag = ray_taskflow_dag()
 ```
+In this example, the `@task.ray` decorator is used to define a task that will be executed on the Ray cluster.
+Remember to adjust file paths, connection IDs, and other specifics according to your setup.

 ### Contact the devs
+_________

 If you have any questions, issues, or feedback regarding the astro-provider-ray package, please don't hesitate to reach out to the development team.
 You can contact us through the following channels: